mesosphere/kudo-cassandra-operator/docs/monitoring.md

   [Grafana](https://grafana.com/) set up in the cluster.
 The [kube-prometheus](https://github.com/coreos/kube-prometheus) project provides both of them.
-- KUDO CLI installed (only necessary if you _had_ disabled this feature previously).
+- KUDO CLI installed (only necessary if you _had_ disabled this feature before).

 The examples below assume that the instance and namespace names are stored in the following shell variables.
 With this assumptions met, you should be able to